sucodru/GitFromShell/README.md

 Edit README.md with this content

 Copy-generate files and directories in this directory.
+(Directories will be pushed only if they are not empty.)

 	$ git init      # initialize  this directory as a Git repository
 	$ git add .   # Adds the files in the local repository and stages them for commit.
 To unstage a file, use 'git reset HEAD YOUR-FILE'.